 Last week we talked about a winter day trip to Mt Rainier National Park and today we’re going to follow that up with everything you need to know for an awesome winter day trip to Olympic National Park!
 Olympic is also extremely busy in the summer and a winter visit avoids crowds and still gives you the opportunity to see the wild diversity of Olympic National Park.
 Snowy mountains, beaches and rainforest, you can have it all in one day!
 I will say that on our shortest days of winter (late November, December and January) it might be hard to fit in all three, so you’ll probably have to choose between beach and forest (or if it’s foggy you could do the beach and forest and skip the mountains).
 Later in the winter (February and early March) there’s enough daylight you could probably do all three!
 It’s important to know that the Hurricane Ridge Road and Hurricane Ridge Visitor Center are only open Friday-Sunday during the winter (late November through March), and the gate closes at 5pm on those days.
 Olympic National Park has so much to see there’s no way you’ll see it all in a day, but you can get a feel for it in a day, which will likely just leave you wanting to come back for more!
-If you’re interested in a longer visit, here’s my three day summer itinerary for Olympic National Park.
+If you’re interested in a longer visit, checkout my snow free winter weekend in Olympic (and you could combine with this for a three or four day trip!).
+Also, here’s my three day summer itinerary for Olympic National Park.
 If you want to get out to the Pacific Coast, here’s a post about that (also focused on summer but these are great winter destinations too).
 This is an awesome day trip for a sunny winter inversion day (when there is cold lowland fog and sun in the mountains).
 How will you know if it’s one of those amazing inversion days?
 Look for a day when fog is forecasted in Seattle and there’s a sunny forecast for the mountains (check the forecast for Snoqualmie Pass, Mt Rainier or Hurricane Ridge).
 If that’s the forecast, I would suggest skipping the forest and beach and just enjoy the sun in the high country at Hurricane Ridge.

 Getting to Olympic National Park